 Why doesn’t our team have a FT goalie on our roster this year?

 Where possible, we have tried to identify any PT goalies on your team.
-Please encourage the PT goalies and as many other interested players as possible to use this as a development season.
+Please encourage the PT goalies and as many other interested players on your team as possible to fill in as goalie for your team and to use this as a development season to encourage more goalies.
 Goalie shortages, especially at the older age groups, are a direct result of not encouraging our younger players to try the position.

-Can we use affiliates on our team for absent players or goalies?
+Can we use affiliates on our team for absent skaters or goalies?

 Goalies in particular will very likely have the opportunity to cross-affiliate to play games and attend practices to support other teams in your cohort.
-We encourage you to accept these opportunities wherever possible for your family’s schedule or comfort level.
+We encourage you to consider these opportunities if possible for your family’s schedule or comfort level.
 The additional game experience is a great development opportunity, and it is an incredible chance to be an ambassador for our association.

 Safety Officer / RAMP Questions